 |Fraser Avenue: A Deconstruction||(read more)|

 Instigated by Fife CLD Partnership and The Fraser Avenue Regeneration Project and led by Inverkeithing Arts Initiative)

-Tuesdays 9.30-11.30, Maker 2a High Street, Inverkeithing – a group for current and former residents of Fraser Avenue and surrounding area
+Tuesdays 9.30-11.30, 2a High Street, Inverkeithing – a group for current and former residents of Fraser Avenue and surrounding area

 ‘An opportunity for conversations about individual experiences of living in Fraser Avenue and the surrounding area, examining the past, witnessing the present and recording hopes for the future.
 Memories will be shared and recorded through personal art works.

 Weeks 1-8: The individuals in the group started the sessions by sharing memories, both personal and communal, of living in the area.
 They varied in age from early 20s to 60s, and were a fairly balanced mix of men and women.
 They began to record these in writing, and collection of objects special to them and their homes.
 Using a variety of mediums including writing, photographs, drawing, bookmaking, model making and collage, each individual transformed their material into independently developed art projects.
 While working on their own art pieces, the conversation and laughter continued to flow, offering in its own right another dimension to the memory work.
 The interweaving of lives through generations, and set very firmly in the landscape in and around Inverkeithing was very enriching for all participants.
 A highlight of the 8 week project was a group walk up Digger’s Hill, a local wild area where the participants played as children.
 IAI filmed the group discussions and individuals talking about their memories of playing on the hill, revealing deep connections between landscape and memory.